Do airlines fine you for carrying powernank in checked luggage

 External battery packs with lower capacities can often be transported without special restrictions.
 Seek models rated under 100Wh (watt-hours) to ensure compliance with regulations.
 Always carry these devices in hand luggage to remain within safety guidelines.

-Charge five devices simultaneously
+Charge five devices at once hassle-free

 High-Capacity Lithium Batteries